data61/dataFusion/README.md

 The library projects dataFusion-{tika,ner,search} all provide a multi-threaded command line interface (CLI) for efficient bulk processing without the need for web services and clients.

+## Scalability

+Scalability options, ordered by least change first, are:

+1. Run CLI's on a single machine with more CPUs.
+2. Split the data, run CLI's on multiple machines, join the results.
+This is Map-Reduce without using Hadoop.
+[GNU Parallel](https://www.gnu.org/software/parallel/) should make this easy.
+3. Run web services on multiple machines with a load balancer in front of them (most web servers can perform this function).
+The load balancer is transparent, it looks to a client just like the web service.
+Client software (needs to be written) makes requests to the load balancer which distributes the requests to the machines running the web services.
+4. Hadoop with or without Spark.
+To benefit from the cluster it is crucial that the heavy processing: Tika, ImageMagik (image preprocessing done before Tesseract), Tesseract and NER, runs on the processing nodes.
+This would require installation on all the processing nodes of ImageMagik, Tesseract and the non-Java components of the MITIE NER implementation (the models which are data files and the C++ code which resides in a shared library, a .so file).
+Options 2 & 3 above have this same requirement, however this may be more acceptable on single purpose VM's than it is on a general purpose cluster.

 ## Install Tools

 To run the Scala code install: